zulimazuli/dotnet-essential-snippets/MediatRBehaviours/ValidationBehaviourWithFluentValidation.md

 ## Description

-The purpose of the MeediatR Validation Behaviour is to validate the requests before they are processed by the handlers.
+The purpose of the MediatR Validation Behaviour is to validate the requests before they are processed by the handlers.
 This is a good practice to validate the requests before processing them.
 This will help in identifying and fixing issues in the application.

 MediatR provides a pipeline behaviour mechanism that allows you to intercept requests and responses as they pass through the pipeline.
 This can be used to add cross-cutting concerns such as validation, logging, and exception handling to your application.